romnata/cool_tde_lab/README.md

 # cool_tde_lab
 A computational visualization of a Tidal Disruption Event on a Supermassive Black Hole using Python+OpenGl+PyQt5/Qt.

-To add a star press "T".
+To add a star or to update the scene press "T".
 To start the disruption press "D".
+After entering BH and Star parameters press "Submit" (you will see the successfully added information in the terminal), then make the Vizualization window active, and press "T" & "D". (repeat after each new adjustment)

 This project requires Python and the following libraries:
 - Python (3.9 or newer is recommended)